lichess-org/lila/ui/README.md

 ## CSS

-Say we're working on the `ui/site` module.
-It contains code for all pages that don't have a dedicated module.
-For instance, team, forum, mod pages are in ui/site.

-`cd ui/site`

-### Build

 ```
+cd ui/
 gulp css
 ```

-This rebuilds the sass on change.
+This incrementally rebuilds the sass for all ui/ modules on file change.

 ### Hack